smblott-github/chromix/README.md

 on how the install is handled, you may have to search out where `npm` has installed `cake`.

+### Workaround

+As of 15/8/2013, a snapshot of the two compiled JavaScript files has been placed in the `snapshots` directory.
+These may be used directly, obviating the need install and compile CoffeeScript.
+I'll update these from time to time.

 ### Extension Installation

 Install [Chromi](https://chrome.google.com/webstore/detail/chromi/eeaebnaemaijhbdpnmfbdboenoomadbo).